franzi-19/TTS/TTS/speaker_encoder/README.md

 - change to TTS: ```cd TTS```
 - for python 3.9 eg. do: ```pipenv install -r requirements.txt```
 - Download a pretrained model from [Released Models](https://github.com/mozilla/TTS/wiki/Released-Models) page
-    - eg. best_model.pth.tar and its config from https://drive.google.com/drive/folders/15oeBYf6Qn1edONkVLXe82MzdIi3O_9m3
+    - eg. best_model.pth.tar and its config from https://drive.google.com/drive/folders/15oeBYf6Qn1edONkVLXe82MzdIi3O_9m3 (currently the only one that works)
 - Download all datasets to want to create embeddings for
 - Define 'config.json' for your needs.
 Note that, audio parameters should match your TTS model.
     - adjust dataset paths in your own dataset config file to specify for which datasets the embeddings should be created